Biden meets with new British prime minister

 “They discussed the global need to step up ambitions to tackle the climate crisis, as well as the importance of securing sustainable and affordable energy supplies,” the White House said, adding that they “also affirmed their shared commitment to protecting the gains of the Belfast/Good Friday Agreement.”

-Biden kicked off the meeting on Wednesday by calling the U.K. the “closest ally and closest friend” to the U.S.
+Biden kicked off the meeting on Wednesday by calling the United Kingdom the “closest ally and closest friend” to the U.S.

 Biden, 79, is America’s oldest president and Sunak, 42, is Britain’s youngest prime minister in 200 years, reporters traveling with the president noted.